adriensieg/The-Perfect-Project/README.md

 # The-Perfect-Project

 ## The objective

-Statement:
-I aim to develop a state-of-the-art CRUD (Create, Read, Update, Delete) application that adheres to best practices in computer science and software engineering principles.
+**Statement**: I aim to develop a state-of-the-art CRUD (Create, Read, Update, Delete) application that adheres to best practices in computer science and software engineering principles.

 ### Application Architecture:
 - Front-End: Developed using HTML and Next.js.